Am I ready? How do I start the process? Do I have enough money saved?

 If you know what you want ahead of time, the process of buying a house is going to be less grueling.

-Realtor Tracey Hampson recommends the whole family participate in this process:
+Realtor Tracey Hampson recommends the whole family participate in this part of the house hunting process:

 I always recommend doing a want list and a need list with the whole family.
 It helps so much!
 I wish my previous buyers had listened to me and done this.
 We had been looking for homes for about six months and they finally decided on a gorgeous home, but when they told their children they burst into tears because they did not want a swimming pool!
 I know, what kid doesn't want a swimming pool?
 So including the whole family is always a good idea!

-Aside from the essentials (i.e., number of bedrooms, bathrooms, square footage), some home features to consider when you're making your wish list are ceiling height, closet space, versatility of the space, in-home laundry, a doorman, outdoor space, as well as additional storage in the building.
+Aside from the essentials (i.e., number of bedrooms, bathrooms, square footage), some home features to consider when you're making your wish list are ceiling height, closet space, versatility of the space, proximity to schools or work, gated communities, outdoor space, as well as additional storage in the building.

 Suburban Jungle Founder and CEO Alison Bernstein shares three recommendations for town and neighborhood hunting:

-- Don’t prioritize the house itself over the town in which it resides because selecting the right town is critical to your life and family development.
-The goal is to find you and your brood in a place where the culture and values of the town match yours.
+Don’t prioritize the house over the town in which it resides.
+The goal is to find a place where the culture and values of the town match yours.
 You can always trade up or down for a new home, add a third bathroom, or renovate a basement.

-- Don’t excessively limit your search area by your commute.
+Don’t excessively limit your search area by your commute.
 Just 10 more minutes on the train or bus could perhaps score you a lot more for your money.
-Be flexible about a train station.
-Though a town may not technically have a train in town you may be just 5-10 minutes via car to one or many neighboring stations.

-- Don’t over romanticize walkability.
+Don’t over romanticize walkability.
 Often, buyers coming from more urban centers feel they need a house as close to the shops and restaurants as possible.
-The reality is that schooling, sporting events, and other activities often take place out of the town center, limiting the use of this feature which once appeared most important.
+The reality is that schooling, sporting events, and other activities often take place out of the town center, limiting the importance of this feature.

-From a purely non-subjective standpoint, House Heroes Co-Founder Earl White recommends looking into neighborhoods that are most likely to hold value over time:
+In addition, House Heroes co-founder, Earl White, recommends looking into neighborhoods that are most likely to hold value over time:

 While it's a seemingly large investment at the time of purchase, this is an investment in your future and your overall wealth.
 The investment goes beyond the physical home.
 You're not just purchasing a piece of real estate, you are building wealth.
 Homeownership is the first very important step toward that wealth creation.